MusicalArtist12/Juliaviolet.dev/public/Projects/TTYtris.md

 # Techniques

 First, I've chosen to use the C precompiler to keep the code base clean and simple.
 Without it everything would have to go into a single, 1800 line long file.
-I made some use of `#defines` mainly to define integer outputs.
+I made some use of `#defines` mainly to add meaning to functions that return an integer.

 To create each individual piece, I used a 5x5 sprite system, stored as a `int sprite[25]`.
 I chose to use integers instead of chars since it allowed me to both use multi-byte characters in the display and to allowed me to use a bit patterns to represent each rotation.
 This idea of using layers is later used during frame generation, as I can put the placed blocks on one layer, the current block on a second, and the background on a third.
 This can then be sent to the `outputsprite()` function which takes a sprite and its 2d size, and five strings (remember, no multidimensional arrays) to output the sprite.